"Let me never fall into the vulgar mistake of dreaming that I am persecuted whenever I am contradicted." – Ralph Waldo Emerson

 I keep seeing entire communities adopt wholesale the opinions of whoever speaks loudest, who's got the most followers, then point to each other as proof they're right.
 The circularity would be funny, if it weren't so effective.
 "There are resources about why this is problematic," they say, pointing to content created by people who already agree with them.
 The snake eats its tail then calls it "consensus".

 Language gets strange in this environment.
 Offense becomes harm.
 Harm becomes a suitcase word that holds anything we fear, dislike or remember painfully.
 A Halloween costume sits on the same shelf as systemic violence (though it definitely can happen ).
 A disagreement about terminology carries the same weight as actual discrimination.
+These are politically agnostic tools: anyone can pick them up while believing they're the good guys.
 The flattening serves no one, least of all the people these language games claim to protect.

 Look, I use a simple triangle to stay sane: intent, context, impact.
 Any two corners without the third usually describe the mess.
 Strong intent and strong context with no credible harm needs measurement.
 Strong impact with absent context or contemptuous intent deserves serious response and change.
 What I refuse is the collapse that says every misalignment deserves the same fury.